ExpressVPN

-ExpressVPN is a VPN service and a password manager.
-Since September 2021, ExpressVPN has been a subsidiary of Kape Technologies, a company wholly owned by Israeli billionaire Teddy Sagi.
+Express Technologies Ltd. is company that operates the ExpressVPN VPN service and the ExpressKeys password manager.
+Since 2021, it is a subsidiary of Kape Technologies.

-The service is operated by Express Technologies Ltd., a company registered in the British Virgin Islands, with its headquarters in Hong Kong.

 History

 ExpressVPN was founded in 2009 by Peter Burchhardt and Dan Pomerantz, two serial entrepreneurs who were also Wharton School alumni.

 In July 2017, ExpressVPN announced in an open letter and later a public statement by Apple, that Apple had removed all VPN apps from its App Store in China, a revelation that was later picked up by The New York Times and other news outlets.
 In response to questions from U.S. Senators, Apple stated it removed the VPNs due to a request from the Chinese government.

 In December, ExpressVPN came into the spotlight in relation to the investigation of the assassination of Russian ambassador to Turkey, Andrei Karlov.
 Turkish investigators seized an ExpressVPN server which they say was used to delete relevant information from the assassin's Gmail and Facebook accounts.
 Turkish authorities were unable to find any logs to aid their investigation, which the company said verified its claim that it did not store user activity or connection logs, adding, "while it's unfortunate that security tools like VPNs can be abused for illicit purposes, they are critical for our safety and the preservation of our right to privacy online.
 ExpressVPN is fundamentally opposed to any efforts to install 'backdoors' or attempts by governments to otherwise undermine such technologies."

 In December 2019, ExpressVPN became a founding member of the VPN Trust Initiative, an industry group to promote an accreditation program.

 In May 2020, the company released a new protocol it developed for ExpressVPN called Lightway, designed to improve connectivity speeds and reduce power consumption.
 In October, Yale Privacy Lab founder Sean O'Brien joined the ExpressVPN Digital Security Lab to conduct original research in the areas of privacy and cybersecurity.

 On April 28, 2022, Indian Computer Emergency Response Team (CERT-In) under the Ministry of Electronics and Information Technology issued a new directive that asked the VPN providers to collect and store user data for up to five years.
 In response to the new VPN rules that require private network providers to store user information, ExpressVPN announced it would move its India-based servers to Singapore and the UK.

 In 2023, ExpressVPN launched its app for Apple TV.